 Balance is key to any great singing voice.
 Every aspect of your voice can be traced back to balance, whether it’s your onsets, tonal balance, registers, vowels, support; absolutely every aspect of your voice relates to balance.
 On the flip-side, every issue you experience as a singer is related to a lack of balance, from an unbalanced onset right through to lack of connection between your main registers.
 Developing balance and coordination in your voice takes time and perseverance, but is the ultimate goal of any serious singer.

-One of the most important aspects of balance in a great singing voice is the manner with which you sing your vocal onset.
+One of the most important aspects of balance in a great singing voice is mix voice singing, and secondly the manner with which you sing your vocal onset.
 Your vocal onset is literally the way that you initiate your resonance – either breathy, balanced, or with attack.
 A breathy onset occurs when you release airflow before you achieve closure, somewhat like a “hhAH” sound.
 A breathy or aspirated onset often dries out the vocal folds and results in a flat intonation.
 Now, a hard, attack, or glottal onset occurs when you achieve closure before you release air pressure, resulting in a hard “attack” sound, like “Get” or “Kick” – resulting in similar strain and risk to the vocal folds and a sharp intonation.
 Now, the only healthy vocal onset that you should build as a habit in your voice is a balanced onset where airflow and vocal fold closure meet together in a simultaneous moment for instant, powerful and in-tune resonance.
 A balanced onset is just one of many aspects of balance in the vocal mechanism, and goes hand in hand with balanced resonance, balanced registers, balance muscles, balanced support and so many more elements of balance.

 #2 – Support